Ecuador

 Fehlmann's Blenny (BHL),

-and the Spotcheek Blenny (STRI).
+and the Spotcheek Blenny (STRI WM).

 Insects restricted to Ecuador's mainland include the Lightning Roach Lucihormetica luckae